Project Info

 The family space is arranged at the center of the site.

-The private space is arranged at the edge of the site, and they connect gradually by the one volume.
+The private space is arranged at the edge of the site, and they connect gradually by one volume.

 That indistinct connection is the key concept of this house, expressing the spatial relationship (not on/off relationship) among the rooms.